-The Unit Classification and Count Room (UCC) department is responsible for conducting division-level audits of unit classification operations and providing technical support to unit classification staff, as well as initial and continued training regarding the processing of State Jail offender releases for the unit administration and classification staff at state jail facilities.
-UCC monitors offenders who are in transient status on all facilities to ensure they are processed in a timely manner; they travel to units to conduct training as needed and to ensure policies and procedures are being implemented and followed.
-In FY 2018, as a continuation of the Electronic Document Management System (EDMS) project, unit classification departments continued scanning the records of discharged offenders into the OnBase system in order to merge the contents of their unit file with their permanent master file.
+The Unit Classification and Count Room Department is responsible for conducting division-level audits of unit classification operations and providing technical support to unit classification staff, as well as initial and continued training regarding the processing of State Jail offender releases for the unit administration and classification staff at state jail facilities.
+The Unit Classification and Count Room Department conducts semiannual statewide chiefs' meetings, monitors offenders who are in transient status on all facilities to ensure they are processed in a timely manner, and travels to units to conduct training as needed and to ensure policies and procedures are being implemented and followed.
+In FY 2019, Unit Classification and Count Room Department Coordinators traveled to all units to conduct training with staff on the new EV10 evacuation program and proper scanning procedures; worked with ITD to develop new mainframe administrative housing tables; developed a Cool Bed database as well as restrictive housing reports and procedures; began work with ITD in preparation for the new Safe Prisons PREA Automated Network System (SPANNS) and Corrections Information Technology System (CITS) programs as well as Video Visitation; and have continued to work with ITD and SCC in monitoring and adjusting unit-based reports and operations with regards to HEATS and ACPAC.
+Coordinators have also been providing staff assistance for units that have multiple employee vacancies by either arranging for other units to assist, working at the unit themselves or completing unit functions that can be done from CRO headquarters.

 The Intake Department is responsible for administering assessments, creating identification documents, and collecting and compiling offender information to generate offenders' initial classification records.
-Intake administers the Texas Risk Assessment Screening for all prison and state jail offenders in order to identify recidivism risk levels based on criminogenic factors, and creates transport cards on the date offenders are received as part of the Classification Profile System for prison and state jail offenders.
+Intake administers the Texas Risk Assessment Screening for all prison and state jail offenders in order to identify recidivism risk levels based on criminogenic factors and creates transport cards on the date offenders are received as part of the Classification Profile System for prison and state jail offenders.
 Intake sociologists use the OnBase system to view permanent file material, instead of having the hard copy folder sent to the unit.
-The sociologists use this information to create an electronic Classification Profile for each prison and state jail offender, replacing the paper travel card which was in use since the 1960's.
+The sociologists use this information to create an electronic classification profile for each prison and state jail offender, replacing the paper travel card which was in use since the 1960s.
 Intake also conducts regional processing for updating offender photos and identification cards for offenders approved to have religious beards, and works with the Federal Bureau of Investigation in an iris-scanning project at male prison reception facilities where, during the photo identification process, images of offenders' irises are captured for addition into the FBI's iris photo repository.
 Iris scans of enrolled offenders are used as an additional identification tool at regional release sites.
+Also during FY 2019, Intake Support staff performed a manual workaround for implementation of RPD's Individual Treatment Plan (ITP) Report mandated by House Bill 2888, 85th Texas Legislature, until programming was in place.

-The State Classification Committee (SCC) is responsible for making initial custody recommendations and determining appropriate units of assignment for all offenders.
+The State Classification Committee is responsible for making initial custody recommendations and determining appropriate units of assignment for all offenders.
 The SCC reviews recommendations made by unit classification committees regarding promotions in custody status, placement in various rehabilitative programs, transfers and special housing assignments due to security, safety, medical treatment and program needs.
-The committee works closely with security, health services, Windham programs, the Office of the General Counsel (OGC), the Security Threat Group (STG), the reentry division, and the Safe Prisons/PREA management office.
+The committee works closely with security, health services, Windham programs, the Office of the General Counsel (OGC), the Security Threat Group Management Office (STGMO), Rehabilitative Programs Division, the Reentry Division, and the Safe Prisons/ PREA Management Office.